 In Windows 10, the default web browser is Microsoft Edge, the latest browser developed by Microsoft.
 However, even if Edge brings many new features and improvements when compared to Microsoft's previous browser - Internet Explorer - you still may want to change your default browser to another one, which you're already accustomed to.
 Whether you like Mozilla Firefox, Google Chrome, Opera, Internet Explorer, Edge or any other web browser out there, setting any of them as default in Windows 10 is rather easy and, depending on the method you choose, it's also more or less a fast process.

 Tutorials, how to guides and benchmarks about Internet Explorer.
-Lear how to use it, extend its functionality with add-ons, etc.
+Lear how to use it, extend it with add-ons, etc.

-One of the cool features introduced by Microsoft in Internet Explorer is the ability to save battery time while browsing the web.
-This article will show how this is done and share a rough estimate about the performance impact this has on your browsing experience.
+One of the great features of Internet Explorer is the ability to save battery time while browsing the web.
+All you have to do is adjust a setting of your active power plan in order to make this web browser use less power.
+This article will show how this is done and share a rough estimate about the performance impact it has on your browsing experience.